housework-robot/main/S06_robot_side/S06E06_mushibot_spiffs.md

     Hence, it failed to list the `/` directory, in consequence.

-2. Even when we replaced `LittleFS.begin(true, "/littlefs", 10U, "spiffs")`, it still failed,
+2. Even when we changed `LittleFS.begin(true, "/littlefs", 10U, "littlefs")` to `LittleFS.begin(true, "/littlefs", 10U, "spiffs")`, it still failed,

-   And the error message in log was harsher,
+   And the error message in log was more severe,

    ~~~
     E (20) esp_littlefs: partition "spiffs" could not be found